Lightnet/reactnode/README.md

+# React Node

+# LICENSE: MIT

+# Create by: Lightnet

 # Information:
-  React simple blank project for express and webpack setup with babeljs.
+  React simple project for express and webpack setup with babeljs.
 As well other packages.

+  Design for web page reactjs component test build basic on account login, register, access and other things.

 # setup: